· FODMAP Diet Guide · guides · 9 min read

 - Social and psychological impacts of long-term restriction

-As one Monash University dietitian states: “Two to four weeks is plenty of time in most cases for you to get organized, try the diet, and decide whether the FODMAP approach is helping.”
+Monash University dietitians put it simply: two to four weeks gives most people enough time to get organized, follow the diet, and see whether the FODMAP approach is working.

 When Will You Feel Better?

-If you’re sensitive to FODMAPs, you should start feeling better within 2-3 weeks.
-If you see no improvement after 4 weeks of strict adherence, the FODMAP diet may not be the right approach for your symptoms.
+If you’re sensitive to FODMAPs, expect meaningful improvement within 2-3 weeks.
+If nothing changes after 4 weeks of strict adherence, the FODMAP diet may not be the right approach for your symptoms.

 What to Eat During Elimination